Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 The Foundation of Whole-Dog Health

-On the surface, these issues can look unrelated.
-But underneath, they’re often deeply connected.
+On the surface, these issues may seem unrelated.
+But beneath the surface, they are often deeply connected.

-About 70% of a dog’s immune system lives in the gut, which means the digestive tract does far more than simply break down food.
+Around 70% of a dog’s immune system resides in the gut, which means the digestive tract does far more than simply break down food.
 It plays a central role in immune regulation, inflammation control, nutrient absorption, and overall resilience.

 The Gut Does More Than Digest Food